replicadse/complate/docs/wiki/src/SECURITY.md

 | <  9.0.0 | ❌ |

 ## Vulnerability disclosure policy
-IF a version is supported and will receive updates is ONLY determined on the state of this document on the main repositories master branch.\
+IF a version is supported and will receive updates is ONLY determined on the state of this document on the main repo's master branch.\
 Report to: [haw@voidpointergroup.com](mailto:haw@voidpointergroup.com)\
 Make sure to encrypt your message! [*Click me for PGP public key*.](https://raw.githubusercontent.com/replicadse/replicadse/master/haw%40voidpointergroup.com.pgp)\
 **Please respect the responsible disclosure principles.**\